Our

 At JRI, we are committed to investing in our staff.
 In 2024, we provided $816,073 in tuition reimbursement and scholarships to our employees, demonstrating our commitment to their professional growth and long-term success.
 By helping to advance their careers, we not only strengthen our team, but also foster an environment where employees can thrive and continue making a meaningful impact in the communities we serve.

-Among the JRI employees receiving financial support:
+Among the JRI employees who received scholarship:

 Kaleigh Gendreau